iipeace/guider/README.md

 Guider
 =======

-Guider is a powerful and versatile performance analysis tool, designed to simplify and enhance system performance monitoring, profiling, and debugging for optimized results across various platforms.
+Guider is **a powerful and versatile performance analysis tool**, designed to simplify and enhance system performance monitoring, profiling, and debugging for optimizing system performance and resource utilization across various platforms.
-With additional features like tracing, control, logging, networking, testing, and utilities, Guider offers all the tools needed to measure, analyze, and optimize system performance.
+With additional features like tracing, visualization, control, logging, networking,  testing, and utilities, Guider offers a comprehensive set of tools to measure, analyze, and optimize system performance.

+Guider provides **a continuous system monitoring service** that proactively manages events based on predefined thresholds and conditions.
+Leveraging its extensive set of built-in commands, Guider operates independently without requiring external infrastructure.
+Instead of streaming monitoring data to an external server in real time,
+Guider retains collected data in its internal buffer and automatically generates comprehensive analysis reports upon event detection.

+In addition, Guider offers **a command-based API over TCP and UDS protocols**, Enabling Linux and Android application developers to easily access and visualize system  performance data.

-Some of the key features of Guider include:
+Key Advantages of Guider include:
+1. Accurate Measurements
-1. Accurate measurements: Provides measurements in counts, time (μs), and size (bytes).
+   Provides precise measurements in counts, execution time (μs), and data size (bytes).
+2. Comprehensive Functionality
-2. Comprehensive functionality: Offers a range of functions for analysis and experimentation.
+   Offers a wide range of features for performance analysis, profiling, and experimentation.
+3. Detailed Reports
-3. Detailed reports: Provides in-depth reports with as much information as possible.
+   Generates in-depth reports that capture as much relevant information as possible.
+4. Browser-Based Visualization
-4. Browser-based visualization: Generates interactive SVG visualizations that can be viewed in any browser.
+   Creates interactive SVG visualizations that can be viewed directly in any modern browser.
+5. Ease of Use
-5. Easy to use: Designed to be simple and straightforward, with no need for installation or setup.
+   Designed to be simple and intuitive, requiring no complex installation or setup.
+6. Optimized Resource Usage
+   Designed to operate continuously with minimal system overhead, ensuring stable performance.

 Guider supports a wide range of platforms based on the Linux kernel and architectures.